SeryioGonzalez/AzureOpenAI-NoProvisionedManagedPolicyAssignment/README.md

-# Create and assing an Azure Policy for blocking Azure OpenAI provisioned managed deployments
+# Create and assign an Azure Policy for blocking Azure OpenAI Provisioned Managed deployments
 This is a subscription template that will create and assing an Azure Policy for blocking Azure OpenAI Provisioned Managed resources in a given subscription.
 The Azure Policy definition will be created at subscription scope.
 The policy assignment will be at subscription level